01 of 11

 Bring It With Books

 Book lovers, rejoice!
 In addition to feeding you with knowledge and expanding your perspective, your favorite books can also considerably enhance your home’s style.
-If you don’t have a bookshelf, consider installing some floating shelves like these for a low-maintenance, unobtrusive way to display your favorite stories.Continue to 10 of 11 below.
+If you don’t have a bookshelf, consider installing some floating shelves like these from Not Just a Housewife for a low-maintenance, unobtrusive way to display your favorite stories.Continue to 10 of 11 below.

 10 of 11